 Eliminate dependence on VPN hardware and MPLS subscriptions with software-defined networking that meets or beats the performance of these legacy solutions.
 Advanced security, failover, and automated management features ensure greater security and reliability with less management overhead than traditional network solutions.
-Connections support high availability (99.99%) and are capable of ultra-high throughput for data intensive applications.
+Connections support high availability (99.99%) and are capable of ultra-high throughput for data intensive applications such as medical imaging.